wayaeon/Bitcoin-Calculator/scripts/setup-scheduled-updates.md

 ## How It Works

-The system uses your CSV file (`BTC Historical Prices.csv`) as the primary data source and updates it with live CoinGecko API data twice daily.
+The system uses your CSV file (`BTC Price History.csv`) as the primary data source and updates it with live CoinGecko API data twice daily.
 The updates include:

 - **Current BTC Price** (Close price)
 - **24h Volume**